LOS SITIOS DEL AGUA, NORTHERN SONORA

 Los Sitios del Agua is a probable Tertiary Period dome complex oriented in a northwest-southeast arc (see Fig. 2).
 Typical of Tertiary rhyolite dome complexes that produce obsidian, Los Sitios del Agua exhibits perlitic lava bodies with abundant remnant marekanites, some as large as seven to eight centimeters, and many near five centimeters (Shackley 2005; Fig. 3 here).

 As with Los Vidrios, the Los Sitios del Agua domes appear to be part of a bimodal volcanic field known as the Sierra Pinacate Volcanic Field that consists of initial Tertiary events, mainly rhyolite in composition followed by mainly mafic eruptive events to the west of the earlier rhyolite during the Quaternary including 10 maar volcanic events (Donnelly 1974; Gutmann 2007; Gutmann et al. 2000).
 Virtually no geological research has been directed toward the rhyolite on the eastern portion of the volcanic field other than the initial work by Shackley (1988, 1995, 2005).
-The rhyolite domes discussed here are not part of the biosphere reserve, and have been virtually ignored geologically.

 The Los Vidrios dome complex west of Los Sitios del Agua

 The majority of obsidian at the LSA quarry does not appear to have been formed in the same manner as that at Los Vidrios.
 Virtually all of the LSA marekanites are remnant marekanites in perlitic lava.
 None of the marekanites were produced by ash flows as in the Los Vidrios case (Shackley 1988; Figure 3 here).
 In addition to the angular quality of the obsidian from the LSA quarry, there are color variations within the site.
 Scattered about and localized in at least one area are light grey marekanites of obsidian.
 Even more startling is a small quarry near the center of the LSA quarry where beautiful, jade green colored obsidian was apparently mined based on what appears to be a small prospect; this green obsidian has been termed Kate’s Green after its discoverer.
 When tested by Skinner (2007c) this green obsidian was found to have nearly the same trace element composition as the surrounding jet black obsidian.
 Analysis of source standards here in the Berkeley lab indicates substantive differences in barium in the green samples, however (Tables 2 and 3).
 The other measured elements are similar (Table 3).
 It is obvious that this unique colored obsidian held a special appeal.
 It still does today.
+The other measured elements are similar.
+It is obvious that this unique colored obsidian held a special appeal.
+It still does today.
+The composition as reported by Vidal-Solano et al. using plasma-atomic emission spectroscopy matches well with the EDXRF data from this lab (2008:695).

 SOURCE DESCRIPTION